Important concepts

 and can be accessed with special predicates, e.g. holds(S, P, O).
 These predicates operate on the internal representation that is created from the OWL files and handle properties like transitivity of properties etc. On the other hand, Prolog is used as a programming language to implement specialized reasoning modules and to interface the knowledge base with external data.

-It is important to understand that KnowRob separates knowledge about the world (which is, as far as possible, represented in OWL) from implementation issues and deduction rules (which are implemented in plain Prolog).
+It is important to understand that KnowRob separates knowledge about the world (which is, as far as possible, represented in OWL) from implementation issues and deduction rules (which can be implemented in Prolog).
 OWL's strict formal semantics, its typing and the existing reasoning methods are the main reasons for this separation.
-In order to profit from these properties, it is thus necessary that information which is read from external sources by Prolog predicates is transformed into a representation that is compatible to the OWL knowledge.
+In order to profit from these properties, it is thus necessary that information which is read from external sources is transformed into a representation that is compatible to the OWL knowledge.